karenbarbe/contrast_checker/README.md

 The web app uses two APIs to request the information:

-- **WebAIM Contrast Checker API** to provide the contrast ratio between the checked colors and pass/fail statements for each level for normal and large texts and UI elements.
+- **WebAIM Contrast Checker API** — provides the contrast ratio between the checked colors and pass/fail statements for each level for normal and large texts and UI elements.
-- **The Color API** to provide color names and a contrast value (black or white) according to the requested color.
+- **The Color API** — provides color names and a contrast value (black or white) according to the requested color.

 ## Prerequisites